ImageMagick/Usage-Markdown/morphology/index.md

 #### Historical note...

 This usage was in fact the original driving force behind the original creation of morphology methods, at a Paris mining company, in the 1960's.
-It allowed the creators to create a automated system to analyze the grain structure of microscopic photos of mineral samples to determine their suitability for mining.
+It allowed the creators to create an automated system to analyze the grain structure of microscopic photos of mineral samples to determine their suitability for mining.
 That is locate and count the size and amount of mineral in samples.

 For example: Two mineral ores may have the same amount of desired mineral (usually as grains or crystals in the rock), but only the ore with larger grains could be effectively mined as it allowed you to more easily separate the large pure mineral from the surrounding ore bearing rock.